maximehutinet/LaPieTorrent/README.md

 # LaPieTorrent
+-
-This projet is a simplified version of a BitTorrent client.
+This projet il a simplified version of a BitTorrent client.